kelvin0/PyXML2PDF/README.md

     name

 ### &lt;p&gt;
 This tags allow to create a textfield (paragraph).
+The text will be truncated by default if it is larger than the width.
+However, the 'wrap' attribute can be used to wrap the text within the width specified.
+All newline (\n) characters within this tag's text will be render as so in PDF document .

+Attributes:
+    background-color, font-weight, font-style, leading, color,
+    wrap, text-align, posx, posy, height, width, snapto

 ### &lt;img&gt;
+This tag allows inserting images within the PDF document.

+Attributes:
+    border, border-color, posx, posy, height, src, width, snapto

 All tag attributes
 ------------------
 ###background-color